aws-samples/data-perimeter-policy-examples/service_specific_guidance/config-specific-guidance.md

 PutDeliveryChannel allows you to specify an S3 bucket and SNS topic that do not belong to your organization as the values for the S3BucketName and snsTopicARN request parameters.
 Because the subsequent call against S3 bucket and SNS topic is performed by the service principal, it is not restricted with `aws:ResourceOrgID` implemented in an SCP.

-If you want to restrict access to trusted resources, consider implementing these additional controls
+If you want to restrict access to trusted resources, consider implementing these additional controls:

 * **Proactive control example:** Consider implementing CloudFormation Hooks to help prevent developers from specifying the [S3BucketName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-config-deliverychannel.html#cfn-config-deliverychannel-s3bucketname) and [SnsTopicARN](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-config-deliverychannel.html#cfn-config-deliverychannel-snstopicarn) properties that do not belong to your organization for the [AWS::Config::DeliveryChannel](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-config-deliverychannel.html) resource.
 * **Detective control example:** Consider using CloudTrail management events to monitor the [PutDeliveryChannel](https://docs.aws.amazon.com/config/latest/APIReference/API_PutDeliveryChannel.html) API calls in your environment (specifically, the [s3BucketName](https://docs.aws.amazon.com/config/latest/APIReference/API_PutDeliveryChannel.html#API_PutDeliveryChannel_RequestSyntax) request parameter).
 If necessary, remediate with the responsive controls of your  choice.